cgay/sandbox/opendylan-reorg.md

-## Notes on how to simplify Open Dylan
+## Notes on reorganizing the opendylan repo

 I want to simplify the Open Dylan implementation in a radical way so that it's easier to hack on.
-First step: figure out what we can get rid of.
-Here's my first pass attempt to identify some large chunks we can move to an "attic" directory.
+First step: clean up and reorganize the repo a bit.
+Figure out what we can get rid of.
+Here's my first pass attempt.

 *   Delete anything related to Windows.
-We shouldn't care about Windows until Dylan is in a good enough state that we can start thinking about trying to expand to other platforms.
+We shouldn't care about Windows until Dylan is in a good enough state that we can start thinking about trying to expand to other platforms, and until we have someone who wants to work on that.
 This means ditch the IDE, which means we can ditch the debugger-nub, which means we can ditch CORBA.
-Also OLE.
+Also OLE, win32, etc etc.

 *   In general we need a lot more README files.
 Each library should have one.
     Most high level directories should have one.